-2019, and thus incorporate an additional time period in which US tariffs on imports from China nearly doubled.10 We also implement a host of data refinements to aggregate the product level tariff panel to NAICS 6-digit codes.11 With these extensions and refinements in place, we compute average industry-by-country tariffs using 2016 and 2017 pre-trade war data on imports and exports by county and product from Schott (2008) as weights.12
+Tariff exposure.
+We measure US import tariffs by country and HS10 product and foreign tariffs on US exports by country and HS6 product.15 Pre-trade-war tariffs and US and retaliatory increases in tariffs through early 2019 are from Fajgelbaum et al. (2020).
+We extend these data to December 2019, and thus incorporate an additional time period in which US tariffs on imports from China nearly doubled.16 We also implement a host of data refinements to aggregate the product level tariff panel to NAICS 6-digit codes.17 With these extensions and refinements in place, we compute average industry-by-country tariffs using 2016 and 2017 pre-trade war data on imports and exports by county and product from Schott (2008) as weights.18

 Agricultural subsidies: The US Market Facilitation Program (MFP) paid farmers \$5.3 billion in 2018 and \$14.2 billion in 2019 as compensation for adverse effects of foreign retaliatory tariffs (EWG, 2022).
-We obtain data on annual MFP payments by county from the EWG Farm Subsidy Database (EWG, 2022), which we normalize to monthly payments per working age population using 2017 population data from SEER (2022).
+While prior research relied on estimates for local subsidy payments (Blanchard et al., 2024; Javorcik et al., 2022), we are able to draw on actual annual MFP payments by county from the EWG Farm Subsidy Database (EWG, 2022), which we normalize to monthly payments per working age population using 2017 population data from SEER (2022).
 The first payments were made in September 2018.
-Assuming uniform timing of 2018 payments from September to December of 2018, and uniform timing of 2019 payments across the 12 months of that year, we first distribute the annual payments that a CZ receives equally across the affected months, then compute the cumulative amount of farm subsidies payments made to a CZ for each month from September 2018 forward.
-Due to its low temporal resolution, the farm subsidy variable is included in only a limited subset of our regression specifications.
+Assuming uniform timing of 2018 payments from September to December of 2018, and uniform timing of 2019 payments across the 12 months of that year, we first distribute the annual payments that a CZ receives equally across the affected months, then work or capital.
+We impute 2017 values of these variables as the product of sales in 2017 with the expenditure-to-sales ratio of 2016.